cthoyt/cthoyt.github.io/_posts/2022-12-19-gcbr-in-bioregistry.md

 | UCSC Genome Browser                         | [`ucsc`](https://bioregistry.io/ucsc)         |
 | Zebrafish Information Network Gene          | [`zfin`](https://bioregistry.io/zfin)         |

-## GCBRs with Multiple Identifier Schemata
+### GCBRs with Multiple Identifier Schemata

-The following GCBRs have multiple Bioregistry records.
+The following 12 databases in the GCBR list have identifier schemata and therefore correspond to multiple Bioregistry records.
 Note, this list might be incomplete in cases where there are other relevant identifier schemata that haven't been added to the Bioregistry.
 If you're aware of one, please let me know or send a [new prefix request](https://github.com/biopragmatics/bioregistry/issues/new/choose)!